zgoda/devlog/docs/index.rst

 The tooling is pretty standard, and in fact that did not change much, it's still Flask with SQLAlchemy but in the course Bootstrap got updated to version 4, OAuth support library got deprecated and superseded, packaging tools greatly improved and VPS instances became really cheap.
+Meanwhile EU adopted GDPR and it become apparent that providing federated logins requires that you register as *personal data collector on behalf*.
+Oh my, what a mess.
+So I need a playground for testing and this is why Devlog started.

 Miscellanea
 -----------